SamuelJeth/Sentiment_Analysis/README.md

-# sentiment-cs
+# Sentiment Analysis
-Sentiment analysis on AI making CS obsolete
+Sentiment analysis on the implementation of Uniform policy amongst students of the University.